You'll need to be logged in to view this page

 • Hat

-• Mittens or gloves (if cool)
+• Mittens or gloves and a hat (if cool)

 • Towel